Discreetly delivered to your door in an unmarked box.

 HIV is carried in vaginal fluid, cum, pre-cum and blood and is shared when those fluids, from a person living with HIV, get into your bloodstream.
 This often happens through tiny breaks in your skin, so small you don’t notice them.
 Think about ways that blood or cum can get into your bloodstream.
 Unprotected sex, sharing tools to use drugs at a party, trying a new rough thing in the bed without protection, bottoming without a condom.

 You CANNOT get HIV from hugging, shaking hands, sharing utensils or other forms of casual contact.
 You also can’t get it from kissing, but if both partners have open sores or wounds in their mouth and there is blood shared this may transmit it.

 HIV does not always present itself in obvious ways.
 If you are sexually active, the best way to know is to get tested regularly.

-Your kit will include the all of the appropriate collection tools Collecting your samples at home is easy and painless.
+Your kit will include tools for urine collection, vaginal swab collection and blood collection tools.
+Collecting your samples is easy and painless.